serock/pla-util/README.md

 rather than electrical wiring.

 ## License
-This program is licensed under the GNU General Public License Version 3.
+This program is licensed under the GNU General Public License Version 3 or later.